 Meet Our Leaders: A Conversation with Andrew Reiter

-Meet Andrew Reiter, Co-Founder & Technical Fellow
+A conversation with Andrew Reiter, Co-Founder & Technical Fellow.

 You started your education in chemical engineering - why did you ultimately pursue a career in AI & robotics?